the-hyp0cr1t3/CC/Some Neat tricks.md

 ```

 ### Optimizing vectors
-The following is essentailly a summary of [this](https://www.youtube.com/watch?v=HcESuwmlHEY) video, in written form.
+The following is essentailly a summary of [this](https://www.youtube.com/watch?v=HcESuwmlHEY) video.

 #### std::vector::reserve()
 Capacity of a vector ([difference between size and capacity of a vector](https://stackoverflow.com/questions/6296945/size-vs-capacity-of-a-vector)) is the amount of space it is currently using.
 When the number of elements in the vector (aka its size) reaches its maximum capacity, it needs to be resized, or in the worst case, reallocated (which would take linear time as it invloves copying all the elements from one place to another).
 This is where the ```reserve()``` method comes in.
 If you roughly know before hand, the size of your vector, you can instruct the compiler to reserve enough space.
 It is not to be confused with ```resize()```; They do different things (see [reserve() vs resize()](https://stackoverflow.com/questions/13029299/stdvectorresize-vs-stdvectorreserve)).